 Start the required course reading before your YTT and begin learning about the foundational philosophies of yoga.

-Prior to 2020, the number of participants was most often between 25 and 34 to ensure a comfortable practice space and a healthy teacher-to-student ratio.
+The number of participants is limited to 25 to ensure a comfortable practice space and a healthy teacher-to-student ratio.
 This is also venue dependent, as sometimes we choose smaller venues for more intimate offerings.
-In 2021, we expect group sizes to be somewhat smaller as international travel gradually begins to ramp up.

 A typical teacher training day begins with a group morning practice at sunrise (6am), which is the most powerful time of day to set your intention and experience the magic of yoga.
 After morning class we enjoy a healthy breakfast.
 Then we reconvene for morning lecture, where we cover much of the intellectual content of the course.
 After lunch, we meet again for lecture, teaching practice, and our final afternoon asana and meditation class.
 The day finishes at around 6:45 pm.
 There is one full day off per week.

 To obtain a certificate, you must attend 100% of classes as well as complete the written assignments.
 However, we understand that you may not be able to foresee every conflict, so we have devised the following procedures: